- Dec 1, 2016

 - You may not jump into a vehicle while handcuffed unless another person in or around said vehicle does a /me of opening the door for you.
-This rule does not apply for being forced into a police car by an deputy.
+This rule does not apply for being forced into a police car by a Law Enforcement Officer.

 - It is not allowed to produce any kind of drugs in unowned buildings nor outside unless in your backyard.

 - You may not steal players vehicles which have just been unlocked.